Trump lands in Davos, abroad again while Russia looms

 Contradiction

-But his appearance here also underscores a contradiction: some of his biggest accomplishments from his first year in office -- tax cuts for corporations and a roaring stock market -- are a far cry from the populist pledges he delivered from the campaign trail.
+Trump's appearance here also underscores a contradiction: some of his biggest accomplishments from his first year in office -- tax cuts for corporations and a roaring stock market -- are a far cry from the populist pledges he delivered from the campaign trail.
 While now exiled from Trump's orbit, his former chief strategist, Steve Bannon, bemoaned Davos and all it stood for.

 "The working men and women in the world ... are just tired of being dictated to by what we call the 'party of Davos,' " Bannon said in 2014.